ldecaro/cdk-fargate-bg/README.md

 ![Architecture](/imgs/general.png)

-A CDK *Toolchain* stack deploys a self-mutating pipeline and *Repository* stack deploys a git repository using AWS CodeCommit.
+A CDK *Toolchain* stack deploys a self-mutating pipeline and a *Repository* stack deploys a git repository using AWS CodeCommit.
 The pipeline runs and deploys the *Api* stack in different stages (Alpha and Beta).
-The Blue **blue** version of the application is deployed with the Api stack using AWS CloudFormation.
+The **blue** version of the application is deployed with the Api stack using AWS CloudFormation.
 The **green** version of the application is deployed using AWS CodeDeploy.

 This strategy will allow updates to the Api and infrastructure in a single commit.
 The Self-Mutating Pipeline makes it easy to add or remove stages that can deploy the different versions of the same application in a single or cross account scenario.
 When a change to the pipeline is identified, it self-mutates during the *Update Pipeline* stage, prior to executing the Deploy stages.